commissaire inspector dottore

 I'm fascinated with crime fiction.
 I'm not alone.
 Many people like me – middle-aged, middle-class, addicted readers, with money for books (or alternatively a library card) and with some leisure time (discretionary or enforced) – love to read crime fiction.
 American writer Heywood Broun said that "in the march up to the heights of fame, there comes a spot close to the summit in which a man reads nothing but detective stories."
-I'd amend the statment: in the march toward retirement and the grave, there comes a spot where you spend most of the rest of your days reading detective stories.
+I'd amend the statment: in the march toward retirement and the grave, there comes a spot where you spend the rest of your life reading detective stories.

 I read English, French, German, Italian, and Spanish; accidentally I also have an interest in Danish and Icelandic literature, though I can't read more than a stray word of either language.
 Thus I will quote from originals when I can (translating into English myself), and from translations when I can't read the original.
 Among my goals is to heighten consciousness of translation.
 Native speakers of English take it for granted that the entire world will eventually come to them.
 We sometimes think of "foreign" languages as an irrational veneer of gibberish over the universal clarity of the English language.
 But the global dominance of English means that there are far more English-language writers than English readers can read.
 As a result, writers of Krimis in other languages face an uphill battle getting their work read in English.
 A Swedish author may find that his or her work gets into Danish, Norwegian, and German but not into English, or finds a UK publisher but not one in the United States.
 If it seems at times that American bookstores are crammed with Swedish mysteries, reflect that even at that a relatively small percentage of Swedish crime fiction reaches English translation, and a smaller percentage of that reaches the US.